mate-academy/py-cache-decorator/checklist.md

 ## Clean Code

 1. You don't need the `nonlocal` statement when you change a mutable object in inner function.
-2. You can add comments, prints, and functions to check your solution when you write your code.
+2. Add comments, prints, and functions to check your solution when you write your code.
 Don't forget to delete them when you are ready to commit and push your code.